Uremic Encephalopathy

 Practice Essentials

 Uremic encephalopathy is an organic brain disorder.
-It develops in patients with acute or chronic renal failure, usually when the estimated glomerular filtration rate (eGFR) falls and remains below 15 mL/min.[1, 2, 3, 4]
+It develops in patients with acute kidney injury or chronic kidney disease, usually when the estimated glomerular filtration rate (eGFR) falls and remains below 15 mL/min.[1, 2, 3, 4, 5]

 See also Neurological Manifestations of Uremic Encephalopathy.